Tamim468/Monaco-Editor-LSP-example/README.md

 > **Note**
 > A lot of dependencies have changed and I don't have the capcity to keep this repo up to date.
-Maybe it will still be useful as a starting point.
+Maybe it will still be useful as a starting point -arnoson

 # Monaco Lua Example

-An example setup using sumneko's [Lua Language Server](https://github.com/sumneko/lua-language-server/) and JohnnyMorganz's [StyLua](https://github.com/JohnnyMorganz/StyLua) together with [Monaco Editor](https://github.com/microsoft/monaco-editor).
+An example setup using JohnnyMorganz's [Luau Language Server](https://github.com/JohnnyMorganz/luau-lsp/) and JohnnyMorganz's [StyLua](https://github.com/JohnnyMorganz/StyLua) together with [Monaco Editor](https://github.com/microsoft/monaco-editor).

-If you use linux or mac, please go to launch.ts under the src inside server folder and you see this:
-- resolve(process.cwd(), 'lua-language-server/.bin/Windows/lua-language-server')
-Please change Windows to others like "Mac" or "Linux" depending on what os you use.

 ## Features